Yosemite Renaissance Exhibit and Competition

 CLICK HERE to read the Full Prospectus

 The exhibit opens at the Yosemite Museum Gallery on Feb 21st, 2020

 Celebrate Yosemite and the California Sierra.
 Share your work!

 The annual Yosemite Renaissance Exhibition offers artists inspired by Yosemite and the Sierra Nevada a unique opportunity to promote their work.
 The exhibit opens at the historic Yosemite National Park Museum Gallery in the heart of Yosemite Valley, then travels to other art centers across California.

 For over 150 years, artists have played an important role in the establishment of our state and national parks, inspiring people to visit iconic natural sites, and to protect our natural resources.
 Yosemite Renaissance is dedicated to this ideal.

 Subject matter must be related to the landscape, environment, wildlife and people of Yosemite National Park and the California Sierra Nevada region.

 Both representational and non-representational submissions are allowed.
-We encourage artist who apply to celebrate the beauty and wonder of nature through art, but also to consider and explore environmental issues, ecology, biology, forestry, and other scientific, political, spiritual and cultural themes.
+We encourage artist who apply to celebrate the beauty and wonder of nature, but also to consider and explore environmental issues, ecology, biology, forestry, community, political, spiritual and cultural subjects.

 $5,000 in cash awards will be announced at the opening reception at the Yosemite National Park Museum Gallery.